veeam/blksnap/README.md

 * pkg/ - Scripts for building deb and rpm packages
 * tests/ - Test scripts and tests source code
 * tools/ - Source files of tools for working with blksnap

+## Licensing

+Kernel module is GPL-2 only, tools and tests are GPL-2+, library and include are LGPL-3+.

+Copyright (C) 2022 Veeam Software Group GmbH

+This project use [SPDX License Identifier](https://spdx.dev/ids/) in source files header.

 ## Kernel module
 This kernel module implements snapshot and changed block tracking functionality.